RenYang-home/OpenDVC/README.md

 The augments in OpenDVC encoder (OpenDVC_test_video.py) include:

 --path, the path to PNG files;

---frame, the total frame number to compress
+--frame, the total frame number to compress;

---GOP, the GOP size, e.g., 10
+--GOP, the GOP size, e.g., 10;

---mode, compress with the PSNR or MS-SSIM optimized model --metric, evaluate quality in terms of PSNR or MS-SSIM --python_path, the path to python (only used for MS-SSIM model to run Lee et al., ICLR 2019 on I-frames) --Lee_path, the path to CA_EntropyModel_Test of Lee et al., ICLR 2019 (only used for MS-SSIM model) --l, lambda value.
+--mode, compress with the PSNR or MS-SSIM optimized model;

+--metric, evaluate quality in terms of PSNR or MS-SSIM;

+--python_path, the path to python (only used for MS-SSIM model to run Lee et al., ICLR 2019 on I-frames);

+--Lee_path, the path to CA_EntropyModel_Test of Lee et al., ICLR 2019 (only used for MS-SSIM model);

+--l, lambda value.
 The pre-trained PSNR models are trained by 4 lambda values, i.e., 256, 512, 1024 and 2048, with increasing bit-rate/PSNR.
-The MS-SSIM models are trained with lambda values of 8, 16, 32 and 64, with increasing bit-rate/MS-SSIM.
+The MS-SSIM models are trained with lambda values of 8, 16, 32 and 64, with increasing bit-rate/MS-SSIM;

---N, filter number in CNN (Do not change)
+--N, filter number in CNN (Do not change);

 --M, channel number of latent representations (Do not change)

 For example, the test code for OpenDVC encoder can be used as follows.